 - Final release to AOSP and ecosystem

-Have you signed up to the Android Q beta?
+Have you signed up for the Android Q beta?
 What are your early impressions?

 Make a Backup before Upgrading Android System